Allens help Botanical Garden Thrive

 The Allens just want to keep the Garden green and growing.
 There is such beauty everywhere; conserving our natural resources and sustaining them for the future is really important to us.

-We invite you to contact our team and explore the impact your gift could have on the University.
-For more information, please contact the Office of Gift Planning by phone at 1-800-994-8803 or email our office at email@example.com.
+For more information, please contact the Office of Gift Planning by phone at 1-800-994-8803 or email our office at [email protected].
 To learn more about creating your own Carolina Legacy, visit unclegacy.org.